Nguyen N.M and Senior R.M.

 The Journal of Cell Biology, 1997

 Using a panel of nucleotide and antibody probes, we surveyed the expression of α1-5 in murine tissues.
 All five chains were expressed in both embryos and adults, but each was distributed in a distinct pattern at both RNA and protein levels.
-Overall, a4 and α5 exhibited the broadest patterns of expression, while expression of α1 was the most restricted.
+Overall, a4 and α5 exhibited the broadest patterns of expression, while the expression of α1 was the most restricted.
 All five laminin α chains are present during early embryonic lung development but normal adult lung tissue contains primarily laminin α3, α4, and α5 chains.

 Virtanen I., Laitinen A., Tani T., PiUikko P., Laitinen L.A., Burgeson R.E., LehtoV-P.